cruxppc/cruxppc-ng-3.5/notes/wifinotes.md

    "/etc/rc.d/wlan start" as root.

-After a few seconds ater start, WIFI should be up.
+After 5 to 10 seconds ater start, WIFI should be up.